 - Record everything!
 Be sure to make note of any work time you had to miss due to your injuries (this will be necessary if you are considering filing a claim for any lost wages).

-- Contact The Bader Law Firm for your Atlanta, GA car accident injury claim.
+- Contact Bader Scott Injury Lawyers for your Atlanta, GA car accident injury claim.

 - Never admit fault at the scene.

 Property Damage Claims